sanketio/bp-activity-share/README.txt

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.4.0 =
-New - Admin option to select Activity Types, rtMedia Support
+New - Settings link in the plugins list, Share an activity with custom text